cherab/core/docs/source/atomic/repository.rst

 The following functions allow to manipulate the local atomic data repository.

+The path to the default atomic data repository is determined by the `CHERAB_ATOMIC_DATA` environment variable.
-The default atomic data repository is created at `~/.cherab/atomicdata/default_repository`.
+If this variable is not set, the default repository is created at `~/.cherab/atomicdata/default_repository`.

 To create the new atomic data repository at the default location and populate it with a typical set of rates and wavelengths from Open-ADAS, do: